 Student visas through SRAS will be registered at the university upon arrival.

-Business or tourist visas must also be registered within 3 business days after arrival.
-If you arrive on a Saturday, Sunday or holiday your visa must be registered on the first working day.
+Business or tourist visas must also be registered within 7 business days after arrival.
 It is your responsibility to make sure this happens.
 How to do so depends on where you will be staying.

 - For stays with friends or in rented apartments, your visa is registered by the apartment owner.
 This person needs to go to the local police station or post office, present his/her passport registered at the same apartment, fill out a form, and submit a copy of your passport photo page, visa, and migration card.
 Generally, registration through the post office is less troublesome.

-If you be in a city less than 72 hours, you do not need to register - but you should show a train/plane/bus ticket showing that you arrived in the city less than 72 hours ago.
+If you be in a city less than seven business days, you do not need to register - but you should be able to show a train/plane/bus ticket to prove that you arrived less than seven days ago.
 Failure to carry all documentation (original passport, visa, and registration and/or the hotel card or train ticket mentioned above) can result in fines, denial of future Russian visas, and other unexpected inconveniences.

-If you will be traveling in Russia after arrival, your visa must still be registered within three business days.
-We recommend that you plan a layover in your arrival city of at least one day so as to get registered by a hotel or hostel there.
+If you will be traveling in Russia after arrival, your visa must still be registered within seven business days of your arrival.
+You should plan at least a layover within the first few days of your stay in Russia - a night in a hotel or hostel will get you easy registration.

 Before 2007, it was quite common for hotels to sell registration to people not staying at the hotel.
-Recent legal changes, however, have ended this.
+Legal changes made in 2007, however, have ended this.

 Find Out More!